antrubbo/ovation_frontend/README.md

 Ovation is a site for finding events/concerts in your area.
 Browse events by artist, viewing past live concert events by that particular artist.

 This is the front end only, as the back end (www.github.com/antrubbo/ovation_backend) was created in a separate repository for possible deployment using Heroku.
+The front end was built using React/JavaScript.

 Event data is supplied by songkick (www.songkick.com/developer).